 - 1. If you plan to include public groups in your sharing rule, confirm that the appropriate groups have been created. - 2.
 From Setup, enter Sharing Settings in the Quick Find box, then select Sharing Settings. - 3.
-In the Account Territory Sharing Rules related list, click New. - 4.
-Enter the Label Name and Rule Name.
-The Label is the sharing rule label as it appears on the user interface.
-The Rule Name is a unique name used by the API and managed packages. - 5.
-Enter the Description.
-This field describes the sharing rule.
-It is optional and can contain up to 1000 characters. - 6.
-In the Accounts in Territory line, select Territories or Territories and Subordinates from the first dropdown list and a territory from the second dropdown list. - 7.
-In the Share with line, specify the users who get access to the data: select a category from the first drop-down list and a set of users from the second drop-down list or lookup field. - 8.
-Select a setting for Default Account, Contract and Asset Access. - 9.
-In the remaining fields, select the access setting for the records associated with the shared account territories.
+In the Sharing Rules related list for the object, click New. - 4.
+Enter the label name and rule name.
+The label name appears on the user interface.
+The rule name is a unique name used by the API and managed packages. - 5.
+Optionally, enter a description of the sharing rule, up to 1,000 characters. - 6.
+Select a rule type, if prompted.
+Some rules types aren't available for all objects. - 7.
+Select which records or users to share.
+Depending on the rule type you selected, do the following. - Based on record owner-For owned by members of, specify which users' records are shared.
+Select a category from the first dropdown list and a set of users from the second dropdown list or lookup field. - Based on criteria-Specify the field, operator, and value criteria that records must match to be included in the sharing rule.
+The fields available depend on the object selected, and the value is always a literal number or string.
+To change the AND relationship between filters, click Add Filter Logic.